-We treat depression, anxiety, ADHD, substance abuse, relationship difficulties, and a variety of other life difficulties.
-In addition, each therapist has additional areas of expertise.
-You can learn about each of our therapist by clicking the therapist link on the menu bar.
-This will help you determine which of our therapists is the best match for you.
+We treat anxiety, depression, ADHD, substance abuse, relationship difficulties, and other life difficulties.
+Each therapist has different areas of expertise.
+You can learn about our therapists by clicking the therapist link on the menu bar.
+This will help you determine which of our therapists best matches your needs.
 You can also call our office for additional information.
 We will be happy to answer all of your questions.

-Please note that our therapists are independent contractors and not employees of Strength for Change, LLC.
-Each therapist is independently licensed and insured and takes sole responsibility for his or her clients and the quality of care provided.
+Our therapists are independent contractors and not employees of Strength for Change, LLC.
+Each therapist is independently licensed and insured and takes sole responsibility for their clients and the quality of care they provide.

 What age groups do you work with?

 Children age 5-10

 Will my insurance cover the cost of treatment?